manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

 To connect your rUBot mecanum robot to the The Construct environment you need the rUBot to be connected to Ethernet within a WiFi network.

-Let's configure our rUBots in the The Construct environment:
+Let's configure our rUBots:

-We have to first **Add a new robot**:
+- In the **TheConstruct environment**, we have to first Add a new robot:
-- Open TheConstruct environment and choose "Real Robots".
+  - Open your TheConstruct environment and choose "Real Robots".
 Here you can add your robot.
   - Specify the name and the ROS version
-- Copy the code line to setup the robot to the TheConstruct environment
+  - Copy the "robot setup code line" used later to setup the robot to the TheConstruct environment

-Then connect to your own rUBot-raspberrypi:
-- Connect VScode to the rUBot
+- In the **VScode terminal on rUBot-raspberrypi**:
-- It is better to update and upgrade the ubuntu
+  - It is better first to update and upgrade the ubuntu20
-- Open a terminal and paste the "robot setup code line".
+  - Paste the "robot setup code line".
 After some minutes the robot will be properly installed.
   - Run 'source ~/.bashrc' to re-export ROS variables before running roscore.
   - Bringup the robot
   >To know the IP address of the raspberrypi4 when connectes to "Manel" WiFi network, the best tool is "Advanced IP Scanner" (https://www.advanced-ip-scanner.com/download/).
   >- Run this application in your PC when your PC is also connected to the "Manel" WiFi network.
   >- You can change the name of the Device with "rUBot_xx" to identify the robot connected

-Now you connect the The Construct environment to your own rUBot:
+Now you connect the "TheConstruct environment" to your own rUBot:
-- Open the The Construct environment and choose "Your own ROSjects"
+- Select my ROSjects and open your ROSject environment (i.e. "ROS_Noetic_rUBot")
-- Select "Real robots" and "connect"
+- Select "Real robots", select the rUBot you have configured previously and "connect"
-- You can control the robot from TheConstruct Terminal
+- You can control the robot from the same TheConstruct environment you are using for simulation

-If you want to connect the same robot to another TheConstruct environment account, you have to:
+If **another student** wants to connect to the same robot from his own "TheConstruct" environment, he has to:
-- In rUBot VScode terminal: Close the bringup and all the open processes
+- Be sure the rUBot is not connected to any other user, the bringup and all the open processes are closed
-- In TheConstruct environment:
+- Be sure that the previous student in his own "TheConstruct environment" has:
-  - Close rviz, gazebo and all the open processes
+  - Closed rviz, gazebo and all the opened processes
-  - Disconnect the rUBot from the "Real robots" menu
+  - Disconnected the rUBot from the "Real robots" menu
   - Exit the ROSject
-  - logout your TheConstruct account
+  - logout his TheConstruct account

-Open a new account of TheConstruct environment:
+Then this new student can open his account of TheConstruct environment:
-- Select my ROSjects
+- Select my ROSjects and open your ROSject environment (i.e. "ROS_Noetic_rUBot")
 - Select the rUBot from the "Real robots" menu
-- Select "Configure" and copy the code line to setup the rUBot to this new environment
+- Select "Configure" and copy the "robot setup code line" to setup the rUBot to this new environment
 - In rUBot VScode terminal:
   - Run this code line to setup the rUBot in the VScode terminal
   - Run 'source ~/.bashrc' to re-export ROS variables before running roscore.